-The Master of Science in Finance (MSF) was started in 2001 and has evolved to primarily a Combined Degree Program for students from various University of Florida undergraduate degree programs wanting to complete both their undergraduate degree and a Master of Science in Finance degree within four years.
+The Master of Science in Finance (MSF) program was started in 2001 and has evolved to primarily a Combination Degree Program for students from various University of Florida undergraduate degree programs wanting to complete both their undergraduate degree and a Master of Science in Finance degree within four years.

 The MSF program also serves students who want access to Ph.D. courses or a joint degree from the UF Levin College of Law.